Introduction to quantum groups: 8a. Free probability

 Thus the moments of $b+c$ depend only on the moments of $b,c$, with of course colored exponents in all this, according to our moment conventions, and this gives the result.

 (3) Finally, in what regards the last assertion, regarding the real measures, this is clear from the fact that if $b,c$ are self-adjoint, then so is their sum $b+c$. \end{proof}

-We would like to have a linearization result for $\boxplus$, in the spirit of the known result for $*$.
+We would like now to have a linearization result for $\boxplus$, in the spirit of the previous result for $*$.
 We will do this slowly, in several steps.
-As a first observation, both the independence and the freeness are nicely modelled inside group algebras, as follows:
+As a first observation, both independence and freeness are nicely modelled inside group algebras, as follows:

 \begin{theorem} We have the following results, valid for group algebras: \begin{enumerate} \item $C^*(\Gamma),C^*(\Lambda)$ are independent inside $C^*(\Gamma\times\Lambda)$.

 \item $C^*(\Gamma),C^*(\Lambda)$ are free inside $C^*(\Gamma*\Lambda)$. \end{enumerate} \end{theorem}